ldodson911/100-days-of-code/log.md

 ### Day 12: July 16, 2017

 **Today's Progress** First time using media queries successfully.
 The concept of how to use them finally clicked in my brain!

+### Day 13: July 18, 2017

+**Today's Progress** Working on RWD class for SkillCrush.
+Once completed I can move on to Javascript class so that I can complete the FED blueprint!

+### Day 14: July 19, 2017

+**Today's Progress** Still working on responsive web developement, creating a new sample site from scratch from psd files.